 Initially, yes.
 The beats released as instrumentals from MC Solar’s albums were all done by Hubert.
 But later on, Hubert sent some of his music to Mo’ Wax label founder, James Lavelle, who liked it and wanted more, although he felt the beats were too short.
 James wanted them to be done as seven or eight minutes electronic music tracks, rather than three-minute radio-friendly versions.
 So Hubert approached me, since I was making beats with Motorbass at that point, and we decided to do La Funk Mob together.
 Hubert would ask me to do beats inspired by what I was already making with Motorbass, but without the 4-on-the-floor kick pattern, and that’s what led to tracks like “Motor Bass Get Phunked Up“.

 Once you started working with Hubert on La Funk Mob, what kind of equipment were you using?

 We both had an Atari 1040ST home computer, an Akai S1000, an Akai S3000, and synths like the Juno 106, the Studio Electronics SE-1 and the ATC-1, which we all sequenced in Cubase on the Atari.
 Eventually I made enough money to buy a SP–1200 and an MPC too.
-This was the same setup used for Motorbass music as well.
+This was the same setup used for Motorbass’ music as well.

 When the La Funk Mob beats came out on Mo’ Wax, did that raise your profile in the industry?

-I get it.
-So how did you meet James Lavelle in the first place?
+But how did you meet James Lavelle in the first place?